kryptokrona/kryptokrona-docs/docs/guides/mining/Mining-with-SBC.md

 Your terminal should display the contents of `config.json`.

 * In order to mine TurtleCoin, we tell XMRig what algorithm you want to mine.
-Look out for the `"algo":` setting and change it to `"algo": "cryptonight-pico",`
+Look out for the `"algo":` setting and change it to `"algo": "chukwa",`

 * In place of `"url": "donate.v2.xmrig.com:3333",` you'll need to choose a pool to mine towards.
 Make sure to choose the right port.
 You can learn more about choosing a pool [here](Pools).